-If you find an Indian businessman talking during the evenings of the coming Fortune Global Forum in Delhi about vanishing to a gambling party, don’t automatically write him off as too high a risk for that great deal that you’ve been discussing.
+If you are attending the coming Fortune Global Forum in Delhi and find an Indian businessman talking during the evenings about vanishing to a gambling party, don’t automatically write him off as too high a risk for that great deal that you’ve been discussing.
 He and his friends will only be planning to do what many Indians do at this time of year – gambling at cards till the early hours.

 This is a strong tradition across India, and especially in the north, because we are now between two big Hindu festivals: Dussehra, which was celebrated on Sunday (Oct 21), and Diwali, the festival of lights, on November 9.
 These have followed other Hindu festivities – all of which combine to demonstrate what a celebratory and fun-loving country India can be.